Opened: 11 Apr 1964

 Ride Model: Auto Carousel

-They were manufactured from the 1930s to the ’50s.
+This ride model was manufactured in Germany from the 1930s to the ’50s.
 In the beginning, at least, the vehicles were made of wood with leather seating.
 It’s possible that later models like Lagoon’s were made with more contemporary materials like aluminum or fiberglass.
-The building was made of wood and featured animals in athletic scenes.
+The canopy structure was made of wood and featured animals in athletic scenes painted around the rim.
 Carved wooden figures playing musical instruments sat in the center of the ride.

 The European Carousel lasted about two decades in Mother Gooseland, but didn’t survive heavy snowfall during the 1983-84 off-season.
 According to Peter Freed in a Deseret News article, “The snow crushed the roof…The ride was ruined beyond repair.
 It was quite an old ride.
 They don’t make it anymore, so we were forced to buy a brand new ride called the Red Baron.”
 The Red Baron opened in its place in 1984 and has been operating there ever since.
 Whether or not any parts of the ride were salvaged is unknown.

 The film above is probably from around the late 1960s to early ’70s.
 If you have trouble watching it, you can click here to watch it on Facebook.

 Lagoon Opens Saturday With New Attractions.
 Deseret News, 9 Apr 1964.